amalumian/mapty/README.md

 # Mapty

-Mapty is a website that lets you track your workouts, such as running and cycling, on a map.
+Mapty is a website that allows you to track your workouts (running or cycling) directly on a map by providing inputs.

 Made on [Jonas Schmedtmann's course](https://www.udemy.com/course/the-complete-javascript-course/).